 She exhales, like she's deciding to reword something.

 “He was hitting her before I was born,” I tell her.
 “Leave her out of it.”

 (Reading the book, Friday Night Lights, 1990, by H.G.
 Bissenger, pg 339, while waiting for the bus.)

 “During the summer, while hammering in nails to build a fence, he thought about himself and his life.
 He realized that he agonized over everything all the time, and he admitted that part of the problem in the Carter game had been his own lack of belief in his abilities.
 He knew the reason why he was like this, that it was the price he had paid for carefully watching out for himself ever since he had been a little boy.”

-Down the street from the therapist's office, I watch the film, “We Need To Talk About Kevin,” starring Tilda Sweeton – Oscar nominated for her role – inside the independent films theater, downtown.
+On the way back from the therapist's office I watch the film, “We Need To Talk About Kevin,” starring Tilda Sweeton – Oscar nominated for her role – inside the independent films theater, downtown.